Browse all plants

 Fruit detail Fruit detail showing harvested berry form.

-Photos show a representative plant in the garden.
+Photo is from an educational/public institution source and shows a representative fruiting plant.
 Fruit color, size, and growth habit can vary by cultivar, season, nursery stock, and site.

 Quantitative Profile